Boggart: Appearance

 The recorded folklore of boggarts is remarkably varied as to their appearance and size.
 Many are described as relatively human-like in form, though usually uncouth, very ugly and often with bestial attributes.
 The 1902 Saga-book of the Viking Club, Vol. 3., published by the Viking Society for Northern Research, describes a certain boggart as "a squat hairy man, strong as a six year old horse, and with arms almost as long as tacklepoles".

 Other accounts describe boggarts as having more completely beast-like forms.
 The "Boggart of Longar Hede" from Yorkshire was said to be a fearsome creature the size of a calf, with long shaggy hair and eyes like saucers.
 It trailed a long chain after itself, which made a noise like the baying of hounds.
 The "Boggart of Hackensall Hall" in Lancashire had the appearance of a huge horse.

-At least one Lancashire boggart was said to sometimes take the forms of various animals, or indeed more fearful creatures.
+At least one Lancashire boggart was said to sometimes take the forms of animals, or more fearful creatures.
 The boggarts of Lancashire were said to have a leader, or master, called 'Owd Hob', who had the form of a satyr or archetypical devil: horns, cloven hooves and a tail.

 The name of at least one Lancashire boggart was recorded, "Nut-Nan", who flitted with a shrill scream among hazel bushes in Moston near Manchester.
-In Yorkshire, boggarts also inhabit outdoor locations; one is said to haunt Cave Ha, a limestone cavern at Giggleswick near Settle.
+In Yorkshire, boggarts also inhabit outdoor locations.
+One is said to haunt Cave Ha, a limestone cavern at Giggleswick near Settle.

 Grizlehurst boggart (Lancashire)

 In a piece of folklore concerning a Lancashire boggart first published in 1861, the author, Edwin Waugh, had a conversation with an elderly couple one evening about their local boggart.
 They maintained that the boggart was buried at a nearby bend in the road under an ash tree, along with a cockerel with a stake driven through it.
 Despite being buried, the boggart was still able to create trouble.

-A farmer's wife, the old couple claimed, just two weeks earlier had heard doors banging in her farmhouse at night, then loud laughter; she looked out to see three candles casting blue light and a creature with red burning eyes leaping about.
+A farmer's wife, the old couple claimed, just two weeks earlier had heard doors banging in her farmhouse at night, then loud laughter.
+She looked out to see three candles casting blue light and a creature with red burning eyes leaping about.
 The following morning many marks of cloven hooves were seen outside the house.
 The couple claimed that the boggart had unhitched their own horse and overturned their cart on occasion.
 "Never name it [the boggart]" the old woman repeated, and her husband stated that he would never dig near its grave.